moscovig/spark_mlib_match/README.md

 # spark_mlib_match
 ##Data
-1. Find the data files under /data/*.csv   - partner1.csv, partner2.csv, training.csv
+1. Find the data files under /data/*.csv   - partner1.csv, partner2.csv, training.csv </br>
-2. The data files are a result of a.openning the /data/match.xksx file with a Spreadshit tool, replacing all "," with "" and saving each sheet as csv.
+2. The data files are a result of </br>
+	a.openning the /data/match.xksx file with a Spreadshit tool, replacing all "," with ""
+		and saving each sheet as csv. </br>
-	b. for each csv, remove headers: cat file.csv | tail -n +2 > no_headers_file.csv
+	b. for each csv, remove headers: cat file.csv | tail -n +2 > no_headers_file.csv </br>

 ##Build
-1. sbt assembly plugin required (already exists under project/assembly.sbt)
+1. sbt assembly plugin required (already exists under project/assembly.sbt) </br>
-2. Build command:  sbt assembly
+2. Build command:  sbt assembly</br>
-3. The executable sohuld be found under target/scala-2.10/  (the folder will be created after the build )
+3. The executable sohuld be found under target/scala-2.10/  (the folder will be created after the build ) </br>
 ##SPARK
 1. Spark 1.6.1 is required
 ##Run using spark standalone